eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

-Sets of skills for more senior data science roles, such as management of data science teams:
+Sets of skills for more senior data science roles, such as senior data scientists and management of data science teams (i.e., data science managers):
 + skill set:
 	- At the heart of Netflix Product Innovations is an experimentation driven culture led by Science & Analytics (S&A).
 In this role, you will lead teams of data scientists and analysts responsible for shaping UI and Content Innovations decisions through experimentation (A/B, quasi) and empirical studies to guide product strategy.
 	- Set an impact-focused, strategic science roadmap to guide product innovations.